Levonorgestrel-releasing implant: Contraindications

 Levonorgestrel-releasing implant should not be used in women with liver disease, breast cancer, or blood clots.
 Women who believe they may already be pregnant or those with vaginal bleeding should first see a physician.
 However, since it does not contain estrogen like some birth control pills, older women, women who smoke, and women with high blood pressure are not restricted from using the system.

 Side effects

 After three months of using, women may need to schedule a follow-up appointment to monitor blood pressure and discuss any concerns.
 Side effects may include irregular menstrual periods for the first approximately three months, including periods lasting longer than normal, bleeding or spotting between periods, heavy bleeding, or going with no period for the mentioned period of time.
+Common side effects include weight gain, nervousness, anxiety, nausea, vomiting, mastalgia, dizziness, dermatitis/rash, hirsutism, scalp-hair loss, headache, depression, and acne.
 Sometimes, pain, itching or infection at the site of the implant will occur.
 Ovarian cysts may also occur, but usually do not require treatment, although they can cause pain even if benign.